nickth3man/CSV_analyzer/docs/design.md

   - *post*: Store dict of DataFrames in `shared["csv_dfs"]`

 **2. NBAApiDataLoader** - NEW
-- *Purpose*: Fetch relevant data from NBA API based on question context
+- *Purpose*: Fetch relevant data from NBA API based on question context (Historical, Live, and Static)
 - *Type*: Regular Node (with internal rate limiting)
+- *Note*: API is NOT just for live data.
+It must be queried for historical player stats, team history, and roster data to validate CSVs.
 - *Steps*:
   - *prep*: Read question, extract potential entity names using simple pattern matching
   - *exec*: